garth5689/garth5689.github.io/_posts/2017-02-09-boggle_solver.md

 If you haven't read my [last post]({{ page.previous.url | prepend: site.baseurl | replace: '//', '/' }}), go ahead and read that before diving in here.
 It's not strictly necessary, but it will give you some context.

 In my last post discussing high scoring Boggle boards, I skipped over some important details.
 Because I wanted to keep my focus on the genetics aspect of the solution, I didn't walk through actually scoring the boards.
 A few people have asked me about the details, so I thought it'd be fun to share that as well.
-If your recreational reading is solely focused on boggle board solving, there are
+If your recreational reading is solely focused on Boggle board solving, there are
 <!--break-->
 many resources out there for you as well beyond this post[^blog1] [^blog2] [^blog3], and I won't be blazing any new trails here.